Split screen AOA and Pop Century

 Both resorts exclusively offer quick service dining in the form of a food court.
 Everything Pop (Pop Century) and Landscape of Flavors (Art of Animation) serve up American favorites like burgers, pizza, and salads.

-While Everything Pop offers some unique dishes inspired by the different decades, Landscape of Flavor offers both traditional and international cuisine, with options such as build-your-own bowls and tandoori chicken.
+Everything Pop offers some unique dishes inspired by the different decades.
+Landscape of Flavor provides both traditional and international cuisine.
+It includes options such as build-your-own bowls and tandoori chicken.

 Drop off pool bar

-The Drop off Pool Bar sits beside the Big Blue Pool- The biggest on Disney property, themed to “Fining Nemo” at Disney’s Art of Animation. photo: @bizzy.runninganddizn
+The Drop off Pool Bar is located beside the Big Blue Pool.
+It is the biggest pool on Disney property.
+It is themed to “Fining Nemo” at Disney’s Art of Animation. photo: @bizzy.runninganddizn

 Lastly, both resorts have great pool bars with well-themed cocktails and small bites.
 Petals Pool Bar (Pop Century) and The Drop Off Pool (AOA) are each located at the resorts’ main pool areas.